prl-mushr/mushr_gp/README.md

 # Global Planner
 [![build-test](https://github.com/prl-mushr/mushr_gp/actions/workflows/ci.yml/badge.svg?branch=main)](https://github.com/prl-mushr/mushr_gp/actions)

-This module hosts the global planner for the MuSHR system.
-It replaces the previous Halton point planner with a search-based planner.
-Search based methods have two parts - first, the planning problem and environment must be represented by a graph, and then the graph must be solved.
+This ROS package hosts the global planner for the MuSHR system.
+It wraps a search-based planner from SBPL.
+Search based methods have two parts - first, the planning problem and environment must be represented by a graph, and then the graph must be searched from a starting point to a goal.
 This MuSHR global planner builds upon the [SBPL repo](https://github.com/sbpl/sbpl) by Search-Based Planning Lab at Carnegie Mellon University.
-MuSHR specifically makes use of the [ARA* planning algorithm](https://en.wikipedia.org/wiki/Anytime_A*) and uses an environment which assumes the robot operates in the (x, y, θ) space.
+MuSHR specifically makes use of the [ARA* planning algorithm](https://en.wikipedia.org/wiki/Anytime_A*) and plans on an implicit graph in a SE2 (x, y, θ) state space.

 ## Tutorial
 The following [tutorial](https://mushr.io/tutorials/navigation/) goes through installing/running the car.